 OWB carry is one of the harder to conceal methods and does require both a cover garment and a purpose-built holster.
 A duty holster is not a good concealed carry holster.
 They tend to push the weapon away from the body, which makes it very difficult to conceal.
 A purpose-built concealed carry OWB holster keeps the weapon tight to the body

 For example, the new Reckoning Holster is my preferred option for a concealed carry OWB gun.
 The Reckoning positions the gun tight to the body and its a minimalist holster.
 It combines the features I want in a concealed carry OWB holster and can be worn either IWB or OWB with the optional clips.

 It clings tight to the body.
 The holster utilizes passive retention and the combination of both leather and Kydex means the gun is comfortable for everyday carry.
-I can carry a full sized gun comfortably and concealed with much stress.
+I can carry a full-sized gun comfortably and conceal with much little effort or stress.

 IWB stands for inside the waistband and IWB is one of the most concealed ways to carry a gun.
 Inside the Waistband positions the gun inside your pants and uses your pants to cover most of the gun.
 IWB allows you to conceal a weapon very easily and you can do it in very lightweight clothes.